 - Take some small change to donate to support the conservation of the seals and this beautiful area.

-What to wear at Donna Nook?
+What to Wear When Visiting the Seals at Donna Nook?

 I underestimated how cold it would be especially as you’re walking slowing and stopping to take photos.
 Here’s what I wish I’d worn!

 - Thick socks – to keep your toes warm